KittyGiraudel/site/_posts/2012-01-01-items-on-circle.md

 }
 {% endhighlight %}
 <p>First problem solved.
 Not let's deal with the biggest one: IE9- don't support CSS transforms.
 Hopefully, we can draw a fallback that will make everything cool on these browsers as well using margin.</p>
-<p>Basically, instead of rotating, translating then rotating back each element, we apply it top and left margin (sometimes negative) to place it on the circle.</p>
+<p>Basically, instead of rotating, translating then rotating back each element, we apply it top and left margin (sometimes negative) to place it on the circle.
+Fasten your belt folks, the calculations are pretty insane:</p>
 {% highlight css %}
 $marginTop : sin($rot * pi() / 180) * $halfParent - $halfItem;
 $marginLeft: cos($rot * pi() / 180) * $halfParent - $halfItem;
 margin: $marginTop 0 0 $marginLeft;
 {% endhighlight %}
 <p>Yes, it's definitely not the easiest way to do it as it involves some complicated calculations (thanks Ana for the formulas), but it works like a charm!</p>
-<p>To detect if the browser supports CSS transforms, we use Modernizr.
+<p>To detect if the browser supports CSS transforms, we use <a href="http://modernizr.com/">Modernizr</a>.
 If it does, we apply CSS transforms, if it doesn't, we apply margins.
 Consider the following structure:</p>
 {% highlight css %}
 @for $i from 1 to $nbItems+1 {
 	&:nth-of-type(#{$i}),